 They found that in order to create better customer experiences, businesses need to have customer data available to them from the very beginning.
-More than three quarters of companies surveyed said they had some kind of customer intelligence product and software to collect and analyze customer data.
+More than three quarters of companies surveyed said they had some kind of customer intelligence product and software to collect and analyze customer data and improve customer success.

 Different businesses need different solutions in place to drive better customer experiences.
 Plus, they are not simple to implement and could be expensive, which most businesses simply do not have time for.